Levak/RoleKeeper/README.md

    captain database (for cup `cup`), assign the captain, team and group roles and rename the captain to the one defined in the CSV file.
 Argument `group` is mandatory, but if no group is required, use `-` (dash);
+ - `!update_captain @captain nickname [cup]`, updates a captain discord ID using his nickname as a lookup in the database;
  - `!remove_captain @captain [cup]`, remove a captain from the captain database (for cup `cup`), reset its nickname, remove the assigned roles.
  - `!add_group group [cup]`, add group to the group database.
 Here `group`